Dolce & Gabbana: Advertising

 Following complaints from consumer groups in February 2007, Dolce & Gabbana pulled an advertisement in Spain that showed a man holding a woman to the ground by her wrists while a group of men look on.
 Spain's Labour and Social Affairs Ministry branded the campaign as illegal and humiliating to women, saying the woman's body position had no relation to the products Dolce & Gabbana was trying to sell.
 Italian publications followed suit, banning the ad.
-According to Debonair Magazine, «this Dolce & Gabbana advertisement has been criticized as a glorification of gang-rape.
-While one can never be sure of D&G’s true intent, the company’s penchant is for controversy.» When asked about the ad being banned in Spain, Dolce & Gabbana responded that the "Spaniards were a bit backward."
+According to Debonair Magazine, "this Dolce & Gabbana advertisement has been criticized as a glorification of gang-rape.
+While one can never be sure of D&G's true intent, the company's penchant is for controversy."
+When asked about the ad being banned in Spain, Dolce & Gabbana responded that the "Spaniards were a bit backward."

-According to The Huffington Post UK, feminist writer Louise Pennington recently also commented on the image.
+According to The Huffington Post UK, feminist writer Louise Pennington also commented on the image.
 She stated that, "This particular image is a representative of an increasingly misogynistic contraction of women in the fashion industry demonstrating very clear links between the fashion-beauty industry and the mainstreaming of pornography.
 Those who suggest this image is harmless fail to recognize the reality of rape culture and the dehumanization of women's bodies in our pornographic mainstream media."

 Hong Kong photography ban

-On January 5, 2012, it was reported that Hong Kong residents had been prevented from taking pictures of Dolce & Gabbana window displays in both their Hong Kong stores.
+On 5 January 2012, it was reported that Hong Kong residents had been prevented from taking pictures of Dolce & Gabbana window displays in both their Hong Kong stores.
 In particular staff and security personnel at their flagship store on Canton Road asserted the pavement area outside was private property where photography was forbidden.
 The actions sparked protests spanning several days and gained international news coverage on 8 January.
 Citing the case of Zhou Jiugeng, a Nanjing official whose high-living lifestyle was identified by mainland Chinese internet users using photographs, local news reports speculated that the Dolce & Gabbana photo ban may have been imposed at the request of some wealthy Chinese government officials attempting to block details on the source of their wealth.

 Dolce & Gabbana issued a formal apology to the people of Hong Kong from its Milan headquarters on 18 January 2012, confirming that it had no relation to the incident.